-Once threats and opportunities have been identified and assessed, a qualified individual takes over responsibility for effective risk management.
-The nature of the risk classification requires different skills to be applied to risk management.
+When threats have been identified and quantified, they are delegated to qualified individuals who are required to deliver effective risk management.
+Depending on the nature of the risk identified, specific skill sets may be required for the management of those particular risks.
 The assessments are shared between the stakeholders on a regular basis.

-A consolidated risk assessment is presented to the Executive Committee, the Audit Committee, and the Board of Directors.
+A consolidated risk assessment is sumitted to the Executive Committee, the Audit Committee, and the Board of Directors for review.
 In case of new or changed risks reporting is accelerated.

-Summaries of risk assessments from the Business Units, Regions, and Service Units are shared with senior managers of Clariant.
+Summaries of risk assessments from the Business Units, Regions, and Service Units are shared with key managers of Clariant.

-To support functional responsibility, certain functions have access to risk assessments to support them in their roles.
-Examples are Environmental Safety & Health Affairs (ESHA) to identify key sites for their property risk survey program, Internal Audit, and Group Procurement.
+To support functional responsibility, certain functions have access to risk assessments to assist them in their roles.
+Examples of such functions are Environmental Safety & Health Affairs (ESHA) to identify key sites for their property risk survey program, Corporate Auditing and Group Procurement.